erikhuan/GameProject/story.md

 Felix: Get up, it's morning!
 Get ready for morning instruction.

 You get out of bed.
 There is a chest in the room.
-It contains your sword and bow.
+It contains your Sword and Bow.
 Unless you retrieve them you can't leave the room.
 Attempting to do so starts a prompt that suggests you grab your equipment.
 After you grab your things you head out of the room outside for briefing.

 Captain: ...
 And that's all for today.